Protect Your Home Against Intruders

 Make a note to install grilles, bars, or metal security gates that open from the inside with a safety latch to give your family an exit in case of fire.

-First- and second-story windows can be secured simply by adding a pickproof locking device - such as a keyed lock, a sash lock, or a locking bolt, depending on the type of window you have.
+First—and second-story windows can be secured simply by adding a pickproof locking device—such as a keyed lock, a sash lock, or a locking bolt, depending on the window type.

 If your home has sliding aluminum-frame windows, an aluminum traveler, fastened by a hand-tightened bolt or knob you secure along the lower window track at a desired distance from the opening edge, will keep intruders from sliding open the window should they defeat the primary lock.

-Doors leading outside are where more than three-quarters of all burglars gain entry, and where your efforts are most likely to have a dramatic impact on your family's safety and your home's security.
+More than three-quarters of burglars gain entry through doors leading outside, and your efforts are most likely to dramatically impact your family's safety and home security.

-Sliding glass doors are the type most vulnerable to break-ins, as their rudimentary locks are easy to pick.
-To protect your home, the simplest solution is a metal bar or a length of wood dowelling (a section of broom handle also works) placed in the lower door track.
+Sliding glass doors are the most vulnerable to break-ins, as their rudimentary locks are easy to pick.
+To protect your home, the simplest solution is to place a metal bar or a length of wood dowelling (a section of broom handle also works) in the lower door track.

-Determined thieves have, however, been known to circumvent these by lifting the glass panels out of their tracks.
+However, determined thieves have been known to circumvent these by lifting the glass panels out of their tracks.
 Make it harder for them by adding a pin lock.
 You can buy one from your local locksmith or at your neighborhood hardware store.

 Take Care With the Spare